[section type=”Inline-Image-Panel” background=”white” name=”about”]

 Types of Support Available

-If accepted into the program, other services include:
+If accepted into the program, our professional advisors will help you:

-- Facilitating the sale of all or part of the business and creating the relevant legal and operational documents through direct assistance from our business experts or referral network – working with your company’s stakeholders, accountants, and attorneys.
+- Structure the sale of all or part of your business in partnership with your company’s stakeholders, accountants, and attorneys.

 [section type=”Inline-Image-Panel” background=”grey” name=”eligibility”]

-- Business is located in Massachusetts or one of the five boroughs of NYC.
+- Business is located in Massachusetts or one of the five boroughs of New York City (Bronx, Brooklyn, Manhattan, Queens, or Staten Island).

 - Businesses in any industry qualify.
-Some examples include: industrial/manufacturing (including food manufacturing); logistics; installation/repair/building services; healthcare and social assistance (including home care and child care); construction; landscaping; business and professional services (including IT); arts/culture.
+Some examples include: professional services (including IT); construction; entertainment/ arts/ culture; healthcare and social assistance (including home care and child care); industrial/ manufacturing (including food manufacturing); installation/ repair/ building services; landscaping; logistics.

-Consistent with ICA’s mission, businesses that are owned or staffed by people of color, women, immigrants, and/or are in historically marginalized communities or communities experiencing disinvestment or displacement are encouraged to apply.
+Businesses that are owned or staffed by people of color, women, immigrants, and/or are in historically marginalized communities or communities experiencing disinvestment or displacement are especially encouraged to apply.

-Additionally, businesses that are essential to the economic recovery efforts – including but not limited to child care, home care, grocery, and main street businesses – are encouraged to apply.
+Businesses that are essential to economic recovery efforts – including but not limited to child care, home care and groceries – are encouraged to apply.

 [section type=”Inline-Image-Panel” background=”white” name=”apply”]

-To apply for ICA’s Business Resilience Program, please fill out this simple application form by June 1, 2020.
-We will contact you within 5 business days of receiving your application to schedule a phone call to discuss your eligibility.
+To apply for ICA’s Business Resilience Program, please fill out this simple application form.
+We will contact you within 5 business days of receiving your application to discuss your eligibility.

 Contact email@example.com with any questions not answered in the FAQ section below.